EloiStree/2025_03_11_NtpWsClientIntegerLobbySetup/README.md

 > From the start, I've designed the Unity3D client around RSA (ECC) asymmetric keys 😅.
 > Even if you don’t use them, my code still relies on an understanding of RSA asymmetric keys.
-> Some packages are unnecessary for the `Trusted Server`.
+> Some packages are unnecessary for the `Trusted Server` but still required.

 You can copy the following code into your `package.json` file within your Unity3D project folder.